alinoorul/stdinfo/README.md

 Dependencies:
 MPyC

-To run main.py, open 3 command terminals in the directory where main.py is stored.
+Open 3 command terminals in the directory where main.py is stored.

 In terminal 1, run 'python main.py -M3 -I0 000100'